reshamas/fastai_deeplearn_part1/courses/dl2-v2/lesson_11_1.md

 - `52:22` ok, so now that we've got our weight tensor, we can just go through our vocabulary and we can look up the word in our pre-trained vectors `vecs` and if we find it, we will replace the random weights with that pre-trained vector.
 - `52:50` the random weights have a standard deviation of 1.
 Our pre-trained vectors, it turned out, had a standard deviation of about 0.3.
 So, again, this is the kind of hackey thing I do when I am prototyping stuff, I just multiply it by 3.
 Obviously, by the time you, you know, see the video of this, we will have put all the sequence-to-sequence into the fastai library, you won't find horrible hacks like that in there, we hope.
 But, hack away, when you are prototyping.
 - Some things won't be in fasttext in which case we'll just keep track of it (`except: miss.append(w)`).
 And I've just added this print statement:  ` print(len(miss),miss[5:10])` here just so that I can kind of see what's going... like why am I missing stuff.
 Basically, when, you know, I'll probably comment it out when I actually commit this to GitHub.
 That's why that's there.  okay.
-- So, we create those embeddings, and so when we actually create the sequence-to-sequence RNN, it will print out how many were missed.
-And so remember, we had like about 30,000 words, so we're not missing too many.
-And interesting, the things that are missing, well, there's a special token for uppercase.
-Not surprising that's missing.
-Also, remember, it's not token to vec, it's not token text.
-It does words so `l'` and `d'` and `'s`

 ```python
 defdef  create_embcreate_ (vecs, itos, em_sz):
     emb = nn.Embedding(len(itos), em_sz, padding_idx=1)